f3at/feat/doc/introduction_to_feat.rst

 ```````````````````````````````````
 Every chat room in our system is represented by a Room Agent managing it.
 So the list of rooms is actually the list of Room Agents.
 This fact is used by *get\_room\_list()* method of the Api Agent.
 It queries the view defined in the same module.
 Let's take a look in details at the view definition: ::

-  @view.register # registers the view to be included
+  @featchat.register_view # registers the view to be included
                           # in the design document
   class Rooms(view.FormatableView):

       name = 'rooms'   # name attribute is required